How To Start A Web Design Business [and Get Your First Client!]

 Once you have your contract drafted, you can tailor it to each client that you encounter!
 I like to send a “sample contract” with my project estimates so that my clients know what to expect from the start.

-Once you’ve had a good base of happy clients, referrals will start to come in.
-But until then, you’ll need to be proactive.
+Once you’ve established a good base of happy clients, referrals will start to come in.
+Until then, you’ll need to be proactive.

 This step is similar to step 3 (list your services for exposure).
 Only this time, you’re going to promote yourself as a service business and skip the middleman platform that takes a hefty percentage of your earnings.